 Meloxicam is most commonly prescribed for post-operative pain in cats.
 Vets administer it as an injection after surgeries.
 It is often given after spaying, neutering or orthopedic procedures.
 It is also potentially useful as chronic pain management in much lower doses, usually to treat feline osteoarthritis.

 How to Give Metacam to Cats

+Metacam is available in two forms for cats: an injection or an oral suspension.
 In the U.S., the oral suspension is not officially approved for use in cats.
 However, it is frequently used off-label to treat chronic conditions.
 And it is approved for use in Europe, Canada, Australia and New Zealand.

 Metacam Dosage for Cats

 Since Metacam is prescription only, your veterinarian will provide you with an appropriate dosage for your cat.
 Adjusting your cat’s dosage based on information you’ve found online is tempting, but can lead to adverse side effects.

 Sometimes, veterinarians veer from the standard dosage based on other factors, like other health issues.
 Your pet physician will always give the lowest effective dose for the shortest possible time.

 No medication is without potential side effects.
 Cats metabolize certain drugs slowly.
 This, combined with the high rates of kidney decline in felines, can lead to serious adverse effects when using NSAIDs.

 The most common side effect of Metacam for cats is GI upset.
 Your cat may experience vomiting, diarrhea, soft stools, and a loss in appetite.
 They may also develop changes in behavior, like increased or decreased activity levels.
 Skin irritation and stomach ulcers may also occur.

 Single doses of Metacam injections in cats can occasionally lead to decreased kidney function.
 They may also experience anemia, and in rare cases, pain at the site of injection.